 When we first picked up the van from Van Haus, we noticed that the seats were a little difficult to swivel compared to our previous Sprinter-based RV but didn’t worry about it at the time.
 However, in the coming weeks, the seats became almost impossible to rotate while sitting on them – it would take all the effort I could put into them and they were nearly as difficult to rotate when not seated in them.
 It also became apparent that the plastic disc that was sandwiched between the two plates was getting rubbed raw and marred.
 I pointed out this issue to Erik at Van Haus, but he merely seemed to think that we were turning them the wrong way or binding up the wires – neither was true.

 Against Erik’s warnings, I ended up loosening the bolts that sandwiched the plastic rotation plate and spraying some silicon lubricant in between and this immediately freed up the swivel action.
-It was now possible to rotate the seat freely while sitting or not.
-However, this also seemed to introduce a bit of play in the seat – even after tightening the bolts back down.
-The platform can now shift ever so slightly (with an audible clank).
+It was now possible to rotate the seat freely while sitting on it or not.
+However, this may have introduced a bit of play in the seat – even after tightening the bolts back down.
+I can’t remember whether it was always liek this or not, but the swivel platform shifts ever so slightly (with an audible clank).
+And it rattles like crazy on a washboard road if there’s nobody sitting in the seat.

 |In 2019, the available factory options for the radio/stereo/navigation unit weren’t great and the display screen was rather small.
 (The screen size is particularly important for easily viewing the rear view while backing up.)
 It sounds like the 2020+ models have a better option now, but for the 2019 build I chose the just-above-base AM/FM/CD w/screen model which was supposedly easier to swap out for an aftermarket system than the absolute base unit.
 Unfortunately, this base build didn’t include steering wheel controls.